Video: Moose Chases Snowboarders At Breckenridge Ski Resort

 “Colton had just enough speed to out run the big boy to town, but damn, was so intense!!”
 Drogsvold wrote.

-Drogsvold told CBS4 she shared the video to promote safety, awareness and respect for wildlife.
+Drogsvold told CBS Denver she shared the video to promote safety, awareness and respect for wildlife.

 “Moose are dangerous, aggressive, and unpredictable animals.
 It’s important to always be aware of your surroundings and keep your distance from any wildlife when in their turf,” Drogsvold said.
 “Leave the wild, wild.”